starkat99/widestring-rs/README.md

 those often used in Windows API or other FFI libaries.
 Both `u16` and `u32` string types are provided, including support for UTF-16 and UTF-32, malformed encoding, C-style strings, etc.

+Macros for converting string literals to UTF-16 and UTF-32 strings at compile time are also included.

 ## Documentation

 - [Crate API Reference](https://docs.rs/widestring/)